riscv-software-src/riscv-tools/README.md

 	$ export PATH=$PATH:$RISCV/bin

-One more thing: If your machine doesn't have the capacity to handle 16 make jobs (or conversely, it can handle more), edit `build.common` to change the number specified by `JOBS`.

-	O$ sed -i 's/JOBS=16/JOBS=[number]/' build.common

 Since we only need to build a few tools, we will use a modified build script, listed in its entirety below.
 Remember that we'll build `riscv64-unknown-linux-gnu-gcc` shortly afterwards.
 If you want to build the full